YumaPro Docker User Guide

 Cloning the YumaPro Docker to Save Changes

-When working with YumaPro Dockers changes can be made to the Docker image, such as changing the existing user, adding different users, modifying permissions, and adding/creating files on the container filesystem.
+When working with YumaPro Dockers changes can be made to the Docker image, such as changing the existing user, adding different users, modifying permissions, and adding or creating files on the container filesystem.

-To preserve these changes for the next time the YumaPro Docker starts, the current system and the changes made must be cloned to a new Docker image using the Docker 'commit' command.
+To preserve these changes for the next time the YumaPro Docker starts, clone the current system to a new Docker image using the Docker 'commit' command.

 Note

-To stop the netconfd-pro server running with the --with-yuma-system='true' parameter, connect to yangcli-pro and execute the following command:
+To stop netconfd-pro (running with --with-yuma-system='true'), connect to yangcli-pro and run:

-To commit the changes made inside a Docker container follow the steps below:
+To commit the changes made inside a Docker container, use the steps below (all commands run on the host):

 Note